 The COVID-19 pandemic has caused and may continue to cause significant disruptions to our ability to generate revenue and cash flows, implement our restaurant development plan and open new restaurants and hire and retain employees and has caused and may continue to cause an increase in our commodity and labor costs.
-Additionally, the COVID-19 pandemic adversely affected and may in the future continue to adversely affect the availability of liquidity generally in the credit markets, and there can be no guarantee that additional liquidity will be readily available or available on favorable terms to us, if necessary.
+We have now reopened all of our restaurants without operating capacity restrictions and begun to open new restaurants; however, we cannot predict whether we will have to revert back to an off-premise only operating model at some or all of our restaurants or postpone restaurant development again.
+Additionally, different areas have seen varying levels of outbreaks or resurgences of COVID-19 and due to the concentration of our restaurants, these outbreaks or resurgences may harm our business, financial condition and results of operations more than our competitors.
+The COVID-19 pandemic has also adversely affected and may in the future continue to adversely affect the availability of liquidity generally in the credit markets, and there can be no guarantee that additional liquidity will be readily available or available on favorable terms to us, if necessary.